nr-johnson/tfministry/README.md

     One page is only intended for non-U.S. citezens to view.
 The site checks the location of the user using their IP address and hides the `/training` page if the visitor is located in the U.S. or Canada.
 Note: This does not work if the visitor is using a VPN, even if the visitor is spoofing a U.S. IP.

 - ### Custom Gallery with Touch Screen Support:
     I built a custom photo gallery viewer for the updates.
-I features captions that operate per the Toliver's requests, as well as swipeing actions when being viewed on a mobile device.
+It features captions that operate per the Toliver's requests, as well as swiping actions when being viewed on a mobile device.

 - ### Other Features:
     Custom mobile app-like view when visiting from a mobile device.